LET'S GROW PRESTON GROUP & ORGANISATION MEMBERS

-The Digin team is made up of people from the military community - both serving and veteran, and their families.
-Theit aim is to support people from a military background through challenging times and good times.
+The Dig In team is made up of people from the military community - both serving and veteran, and their families.
+Their aim is to support people from a military background through challenging times and good times.

 Moor Nook Community Allotment

-Moor Nook Community Allotmnet can be found on the Moor Nook estate in the east of Preston and was the first large scale community allotment to be establiched in Preston.
-The site is run by local volunteers and has grown from strengh to strengh since its first inception
+Moor Nook Community Allotment can be found on the Moor Nook estate in the east of Preston and was the first large scale community allotment to be established in Preston.
+The site is run by local volunteers and has grown from strength to strength.

 Haslam Park was created in 1910 and still has some of its original features.
-The Friends group play a major role in the organisation of community events, contribute to the management plan and raise funds for improvements and new facilities.
+The Friends group was set up on 2002 and plays a major role in the organisation of community events, contributes to the management plan and raises funds for improvements and new facilities.
 They maintain the rose beds and the sensory garden.
 In addition to the extensive formal areas there is a Local Nature Reserve, designated in 2006.
 The varied habitat consists of wildflower meadows, woods and hedgerows, a wetland and a community orchard.
-Working closely with Lancashire Wildlife Trust and volunteers FoHP manage the reserve to create and conserve habitat.
-They are supported by PCC.

 Intact Community Garden

 Intact Community Garden is attached to the Intact Centre in Ingol.
 The garden is managed by local volunteers and also does great work with the local schools.
 They were the first group in Preston to build a plastic bottle greenhouse.